jawillia/Siefer-DnD4e-fg-class-extension-/README.md

 * It does not allow class support beyond first level.
-* It doesn't support hybrid classes.
 * It only supports base classes, not paragon classes or epic destinies.

 Notes on Filtering Powers and Classes:
- - Powers should have their source written as (Race/Class/etc.) ("Attack"/"Utility"/"Feature") (Level) without the ()'s in order to have their Class/Race, Power Type, and Level fields all parse correctly for those respective filter fields.
+ - Powers should have their source written as (Race/Class/etc.) ("Attack"/"Utility"/"Feature") (Level) without the ()'s in that order to have their Class/Race, Power Type, and Level fields all parse correctly for those respective filter fields.
 The quotes signify that one of those exact words is used
  - Publishing source is located by identifying a "Published in [x]." words somewhere in one of the description fields.
 Whatever words are located in [x] is used for the publishing source.